regularjs/regular/README.md

 ```

-In this Example, we create a ListView by statement `list`.
+In this Example, we create a ListView by the statement `list`.

 __[Example2 on codepen.io](http://codepen.io/leeluolee/pen/mAKlL)__

 ### Example 3: combine Note with NoteList

-we need refactor Note to make it composable.
+we need to refactor Note to make it composable.

 ```javascript
 var Note = Regular.extend({